felipejsborges/web_development_bootcamp_projects/tindog/README.md

 <hr>

 ### Want to see how it looks? 📺
-- In a desktop or notebook, Tindog looks like this:<br>
+In a **desktop or notebook**, Tindog looks like this:<br>
 <br>
 ![tindogif](./.github/tindog.gif)
 <hr>

 ### And on smartphones? 📱
-- If your dog needs to find his love on smartphones, a non-responsive website cannot disrupt this.
+If your dog needs to find his love on **smartphones**, a non-responsive website cannot disrupt this.
 So, see how Tindog looks like on your phone:<br>
 <br>
 ![tindogsmartgif](./.github/tindogsmart.gif)
 <hr>